707-269-2334

 Evaluating the Benefit: The economic value can be fairly easily quantified, but there may be other appropriate reasons for refinancing.
 The period of time to recoup the financial costs can now easily exceed 36 months.
 Whatever the time required, it should be less than the expected period of continued occupancy (noted above).
 If the refinance was for other reasons cash-out, for instance) the benefit will be evaluated differently.

-- Churning: This phenomenon most often occurs with government loans (FHA & VA) and is known as streamline refinancing, but can also occur with conventional financing.
+We Don’t Believe in Churning Loans: This phenomenon most often occurs with government loans (FHA & VA) and is known as streamline refinancing but can also occur with conventional financing.
 Some loan lenders suggest that the use of rebate pricing (noted above) allows for a “no cost” loan and even if the savings are very minimal they ask “what do you have to lose”?
 The loan officer acquires a big paycheck while the borrower obtains minimal relief or savings.
-We believe this is desperate and/or unscrupulous behavior.
+We believe this at least borders on unscrupulous behavior.

 Throwing the Dice: Depending upon the motivation for a refinance loan, determining when to act can be difficult.
 While we know that rates tend to reduce slowly and increase rapidly, we do not know how low rates will go nor for how long they will remain there.
 Waiting to obtain the very lowest rate can result in disappointment.
 The moral is “accept a good rate rather than gamble on obtaining a fantastic rate”.
 If one is serious about seeking refinancing, the real trick is to BE PREPARED.
 Contact your lender, initiate a loan application and all the accompanying documentation so that you are ready to take advantage of the market position at any given time.